THE GOLDEN RIVET SWIM

 A supported 6.5 mile swim in the Baykeeper Bay Parade on Sunday, July 15, the Golden Rivet Swim begins at the Golden Gate and finishes with a rousing Jumbotron finale at AT&T Park's McCovey Cove.
 It is hosted in partnership with the iconic Dolphin Club of San Francisco.

 The Golden Rivet Award, shown here, recognizes the fastest solo swimmer, fastest four-person relay team, and biggest fundraiser from each year's Bay Parade.
 Winners' names are engraved on the award plaque below a solid gold rivet.

-While there are over 1 million rivets in the Bridge, the Golden Rivet symbolizes that every effort to protect the Bay, small or large, is critical to its future as a healthy and vibrant estuary.
+There are over 1 million rivets in the Golden Gate Bridge.
+The Golden Rivet symbolizes that every effort to protect the Bay, small or large, is critical to its future as a healthy and vibrant estuary.

-All proceeds benefit San Francisco Baykeeper, the Bay's strongest advocate for more than 25 years.
+All proceeds benefit San Francisco Baykeeper, the Bay's strongest advocate for 29 years.

 There are three ways for swimmers to participate in the Golden Rivet swim of the Bay Parade:

 TIMED TEAM RELAY: Teams of four, prescribed swim rotations (4x20min, 4x15min, 4x10min); no wetsuits

 REGISTRATION: Registration is $100, plus a $200 fundraising minimum, per swimmer.
 Once registered, you will receive a link to set up an online personal fundraising page.
 Swimmers who have not fundraised the minimum $200 by July 8 will be asked to make a gift covering the difference in order to participate in the swim.
 But trust us, raising $200 is very achievable!
 Plus, we'll have great fundraising prizes.